FAQ

 In short, the solution to homelessness is housing.

-The solution to situational homelessness is community support and affordable housing, but community services cannot meet the growing need.
+The solution to situational homelessness is community support and affordable housing, but current community services cannot meet the growing need.
 In Maine, thousands of households are on the wait list for a voucher to help pay their rent.
 In the meantime, people are forced to live in severely overcrowded shelters or dangerous or inadequate situations.

 People become homeless for all sorts of reasons, most of them having little to do with their personal choices and more to do with the systems of poverty and oppression in our society.
 People who are chronically homeless, or homeless for many years, are likely struggling with untreated health and mental health issues, sometimes complicated by substance use disorders.